PaoyangLab/PeTEM/README.md

   - **Environment setup**

-    > Following sections shows the required environments and packages. <br>
+    > The following sections show the required environments and packages. <br>
     > In [installation](#installation) section, we provide three alternative methods for setting up the environment.

     <details>